taoteh1221/Open_Crypto_Tracker/README.txt

 // Minimum 24 hour volume filter.
 Only allows sending exchange price alerts if minimum 24 hour volume reached
 // CAN BE 0 TO DISABLE MINIMUM VOLUME FILTERING, NO DECIMALS OR SEPARATORS, NUMBERS ONLY, WITHOUT dollar sign: 250 = $250 , 4500 = $4,500 , etc
+// THIS FILTER WILL AUTO-DISABLE IF THERE IS AN ERROR RETRIEVING VOLUME DATA ON A CERTAIN MARKET
 $exchange_price_alerts_minvolume = 1000;

 // Refresh cached comparison prices every X days (since last refresh / alert) with latest prices...can be 0 to disable refreshing (until price alert triggers a refresh)